joshproehl/weatherflow_tempest/README.md

 # Weatherflow Tempest

-> Get data from a Weatherflow weather station over the LAN.
+> A library for handling the data from the LAN API for WeatherFlow weather stations.

 Online docs found at [https://hexdocs.pm/weatherflow_tempest](https://hexdocs.pm/weatherflow_tempest).
 Code and bug reports are at [https://github.com/joshproehl/weatherflow_tempest](https://github.com/joshproehl/weatherflow_tempest).

-Current Weatherflow UDP API version targeted is [143](https://weatherflow.github.io/Tempest/api/udp/v143/).
+Current Weatherflow UDP API version targeted is [171](https://weatherflow.github.io/Tempest/api/udp/v171/).

 Supported devices:
 - Air/Sky
 - Tempest

+Yes, the library is called "weatherflow tempest".
+Why it was created that way, when it has always supported both Tempest and the earlier device, is lost to time.
+Maybe because it was going to handle a veritable tempest of UDP packets?

 ## Installation